samanthasiow/639-final-project/README.md

     boyermoore.boyer_moore_match_index(text, pattern)
 Used to benchmark all of our algorithms with

-#algorithms that match multiple genomes to a single substring
+# Algorithms that match multiple genomes to a single substring

     fftmatch.fft_match_index_n_sq_log_n(texts, pattern)
 Similar to the n log n 1-D algorithm